Italian Meatballs

 Steps to Make Italian Meatballs

-- Bake until browned and cooked through.
+- Bake the meatballs until browned and cooked through.
+The oven gives them color while keeping the texture soft.

 Recipe Variations